vikrantmehta123/iitm-pdsa-leet-code/Greedy/Questions.md

 ## 1. [N Meetings in One Room](https://www.geeksforgeeks.org/problems/n-meetings-in-one-room-1587115620/1)

 ### 1.1 Using Greedy Approach

+**📚 Problem Overview:**
-The question is asking us to find out the maximum number of meetings that could be scheduled without conflicts given two arrays- ```start``` and ```end```.
+We need to schedule the **maximum number of meetings** without any conflicts, given two arrays: `start` and `end`.

-Can you find out what type of problem this is?
+🤔 Can you find out what type of problem this is?\
-- It is a classic interval scheduling problem.
+It is a classic interval scheduling problem.

-The way we go about solving such problems is by sorting the schedules based on their end times and then picking those meetings that don't conflict.
+From the lectures, we know we can solve such problems by sorting the schedules based on end times, and selecting the meetings that don't conflict.

-Here's how we can approach the solution:
+Here's how we can solve this:
-- Combine the ```start``` and ```end``` arrays into a single array of the form: ```[start_i, end_i]```
+- Combine the `start` and `end` arrays into a single array of the form: `[(start_i, end_i)]`
-- Sort the list based on the times
+- Sort the list based on the end times- earliest end times come first.
-- Keep track of the end time of the last meet.
+- Track of the end time of the last meeting.
+- For each new meeting:
-    - If the start of the current meet overlaps with the previous end time, then we skip the meet.
+    - If it overlaps with the previous one (starts before the previous one ends), then skip it.
-    - Else, we increment the meeting counter, and update the previous end time as the end time of the current meet.
+    - Else, we increment the meeting count, and update the end time.

-#### Code:
+#### 💻 Code Implementation:
 ```
 class Solution:
     def maximumMeetings(self,n,start,end):